MarvienCastillo/ARCHDELIVERABLES/README.md

 > When updating values in the API and refreshing the website, please stop it first by clicking ``` ctrl + c ``` in the terminal then run ```node app``` again.\

 ## Dependencies
-In case, the code didn't run sucessfully because of the dependencies.
-Kindly install every libraries by typing these in the command line:
+In case the code didn't run sucessfully because of the dependencies, kindly install every libraries by typing these commands in the command line:
 ```
 npm install mongoose
 ```